sumnicky99/SA.01-WK1-Code-Challenge/README.md

 #### By *Sumeya Mohamed*

 ## Description
-It's a webpage that shows different types of triangles and what they look like.
+It's a javascript challenge of giving solutions to three problems eg students grade

 ## Installation
 You use git clone to be able to download the documents in the GitHub